Joanna2307/homepage/README.md

-# Joanna Gorniak - moja strona
+# Joanna Górniak - moja strona

 Hello everybody, my name is Asia and this is my first page.